 The MHF Internship Programme for Tertiary Students

-At the same time, this programme provides a unique opportunity for the participants to come together and celebrate our unique shared heritage, explore our cultural links to the region and beyond, and create new experiences that will add on to their individual stories and passed down as memories.
+At the same time, this programme provides a unique opportunity for the participants to come together and celebrate our unique shared heritage, explore our cultural links to the region and beyond, and create new experiences that will add to their individual stories and be passed down as memories.

 To date, it has benefited more than 30 students from the National University of Singapore.
 Your support will enable us to extend this programme to benefit more students.

 Duration: 120 hours (over 1 semester or 13 weeks).
 It is recommended that the participant spends at least one (1) day or 8 hours per week on site.